Ginjinha in Lisbon: 4 Authentic Places to Drink It

 Ginjinha-Sour-Cherry-Liqueur

-If you speak to a local, they will recommend Ginjinha Sem Rival.
+Another place to try is Ginjinha Sem Rival.
 It is located around a bend from A Ginjinha Espinheira and is just as old.
-So, you can try both to decide which sour cherry garnish you prefer.
-A shot of ginja will cost you €1.20, and they also serve other drinks.
+So, you can try both to decide which Ginja you prefer.
+A shot of ginja costs €1.20, and they also serve other drinks.

 Ginjinha Rubi